Adults and Teenagers

 Tweaking, testing and optimisation

-Make any changes and test the robot.
-Students working at a faster pace can add additional robot actions and enhancements.
+You will make adjustments and test the robot.
+Students working at a faster pace can add additional robot actions and enhancements such as sensors and other motors.

-Prices above are for tuition only.
-If you want to take your robot/computer away with you, components will be charged at cost price and will be in the region of £65 per robot.
+Prices depend on location and start around £160 (£120 concs).
+See individual dates for details.
+Prices are for tuition only.
+If you want to take your robot/computer away with you, components will be charged at cost price and will usually be in the region of £75-£85 per robot.

 Skills you should have before you attend